-What I’ve discovered through multiple marshmallow making adventures is that the ones without egg whites are a little firmer and seem to stay fresh longer.
+What I’ve discovered through multiple marshmallow making adventures is that marshmallows without egg whites are a little firmer and seem to stay fresh longer.
 My favorite up until now has been the Epicurious recipe, but the Butter Baked Goods recipe is a tad bit fluffier.
-It has a different amount of corn syrup, more salt and a lot more vanilla, plus it’s a tad easier in that you don’t need to pull out the candy thermometer or bother with cornstarch or potato starch.
+It has a different amount of corn syrup, more salt and a lot more vanilla.
+It’s also a tad easier in that you don’t need to bother with a candy thermometer or hunting down potato starch.
 These marshmallows are rolled in straight-up powdered sugar.

 Whether you dip your marshmallows in chocolate or sandwich them between graham crackers is up to you too, but once you have 64 marshmallows to play with, you may find yourself getting a little creative.
 And then there’s the issue of flavoring.
 Todd’s been asking for a coconut variation, but I’m still working my way through marshmallows made with various brands of vanilla and seeing how different vanillas compare.
 Make sure you use a brand of vanilla you really like, because with two tablespoons you’ll taste it.
 The vanilla flavor is a bit bold on Day 1, but after you cover the marshmallows in chocolate and let them sit for a while, it becomes more subtle.